HadiMalik12/chat-with-chinook/README.md

 ## Description

 The Chinook dataset is a sample database that represents a digital media store.
-The Python code in the Jupyter Notebook connects to a MySQL server, runs SQL queries on the Chinook database, visualizes data using Matplotlib, and creates a chatbot using LangChain and OpenAI's LLM.
+The Python script connects to a MySQL server, runs SQL queries on the Chinook database, visualizes data using Matplotlib, and creates a chatbot using LangChain and OpenAI's LLM.

 ## Dependencies